DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-12-20-caching-in-the-distributed-system.md

 Belows are some drawbacks of the above system design:
 - If there are many users that require the same information that is calculated for a long time, it makes us recomputation.
-- Otherwise, we also need to access the other external system, so it will increases network calls and the database load.
+- Otherwise, we also need to access the other external system, so it will increases the round-trip of network calls and the database load.

 Therefore, how do we deal with it?